trilemma-dev/SwiftAuthorizationSample/README.md

 Each of these frameworks have their own READMEs as well as full DocC documentation.

 ##  Installing a Helper Tool
-macOS allows non-sandboxed apps to indirectly run code as root by installing a privileged helper tool.
-If you were to directly use Apple's APIs you'd use the
-[Authorization Services](https://developer.apple.com/documentation/security/authorization_services)
-framework to have the user authenticate as an admin and then call [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless) to perform the installation.
-The [Blessed](https://github.com/trilemma-dev/Blessed) framework used by this sample simplifies this to just one function call.
+macOS 12 and earlier allows non-sandboxed apps to indirectly run code as root by installing a privileged helper tool.
+If you were to directly use Apple's APIs you'd use the [Authorization Services](https://developer.apple.com/documentation/security/authorization_services) framework to have the user authenticate as an admin and then call [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless) to perform the installation.
+The [Blessed](https://github.com/trilemma-dev/Blessed) package used by this sample simplifies this to just one function call.

 If this operation succeeds the helper tool will be copied from the `Contents/Library/LaunchServices` directory inside